evmos/evmos/x/vesting/spec/03_state_transitions.md

 ## Convert Vesting Account

-Once all tokens are vested, the vesting account can be converted to an `ETHAccount`
+Once all tokens are vested, the vesting account can be converted to an `EthAccount`

 1. Owner of vesting account submits a `MsgConvertVestingAccount` through one of the clients.
 2. Check if